Editorial guide

 Full context before the next step

 This note gives the reader a practical way to use the linked guide.
-"How to choose a small face yoga step for weekend catch-up" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Small step: weekend catch up" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "How to choose a small face yoga step for weekend catch-up", the reader needs a decision, not a stronger promise.
-In a beginner routine that needs one clear focus area, not another exercise list, "How to choose a small face yoga step for weekend catch-up" is usually a practical decision rather than a promise hunt.
+For "Small step: weekend catch up", the reader needs a decision, not a stronger promise.
+In a beginner routine that needs one clear focus area, not another exercise list, "Small step: weekend catch up" is usually a practical decision rather than a promise hunt.
 The reader is trying to use the same routine long enough to learn from it, so the first move should be observable: notice context such as sleep, hydration, and timing.
-If that choice makes the next session easier to repeat for "How to choose a small face yoga step for weekend catch-up".
+If that choice makes the next session easier to repeat for "Small step: weekend catch up", the article has done its job.
+If "Small step: weekend catch up" only creates more searching, pause before.

 Section 2